 B. Referring Suspected Violations to OIG

-An ODAR employee may choose to make a referral anonymously or request that OIG keep his or her identity confidential.
-When making a referral, the employee should note whether he or she referred the matter to SSA management as well.
+An OHO or OARO employee may choose to make a referral anonymously or request that OIG keep his or her identity confidential.
+When making a referral, the employee should note whether he or she referred the matter to SSA management.

-Due to privacy concerns, ODAR employees must not report alleged SSA or State employee or contractor violations electronically by using the Form e8551.
+Due to privacy concerns, OHO and OARO employees will not report alleged SSA or State employee or contractor violations electronically by using ARIS.
 Rather, the employee will use one of the methods below.

-When the employee is unable to access or otherwise complete the Form e8551, an employee may also refer suspected fraud to OIG using any of the following methods described on the OIG Hotline website at https://oig.ssa.gov/report-fraud-waste-or-abuse/fraud-waste-and-abuse:
+When the employee is unable to access or otherwise complete a referral through ARIS, an employee may also refer suspected fraud to OIG using any of the following methods described on the OIG Hotline website at https://oig.ssa.gov/report-fraud-waste-or-abuse/fraud-waste-and-abuse:

 Sending a fax to 410-597-0118;

-Using the form provided to the public to report fraud (located at http://www.socialsecurity.gov/fraudreport/oig/public_fraud_reporting/form.htm);
+Using the form provided to the public to report fraud (located at https://www.ssa.gov/fraudreport/oig/public_fraud_reporting/form.htm); or

-If sending a fax or mailing a report to OIG, an ODAR employee will include the same basic information that is required on an e8551.
-If using the paper Form SSA-8551-U4, found in POMS GN 04124.003, the employee need only complete the sections that are applicable to ODAR employees.
+If sending a fax or mailing a report to OIG, an OHO or OARO employee will include the same basic information that is required by ARIS.

 C. Referring Suspected Violations to SSA Management